Clad3815/ai-function-helper/README.md

     },
     functionName: "shorten_sentence",
     description: "Rewrite the sentence to a minimum of words without breaking the context or important data.
 If the sentence can't be shorten, it will return the same sentence.",
-    funcReturn: "str",
+    funcReturn: {
+			shortenSentence: {
+				type: "string",
+			},
+		},
-    temperature: 1,
+    temperature: 0,
 });
-console.log(aiData); // Output: "I am a sentence that is too long and I need to be shortened.
+console.log(aiData.shortenSentence); // Output: "I am a sentence that is too long and I need to be shortened.
 Just keep the important information."
 ```